 The Vermont Statutes Online

-(a)(1) Upon application in a form prescribed by the State Registrar, which shall require both parties to sign the application certifying to the accuracy of the facts contained therein, a town clerk shall issue to a person a civil marriage license in the form prescribed by the State Registrar only if at least one party has signed the license in the presence of the clerk and shall enter thereon the names of the parties to the proposed marriage, fill out the form as far as practicable and retain in the clerk's office a copy of the license until the marriage certificate is returned by the solemnizer.
+(a)(1) Upon receipt of a completed application in a form prescribed by the State Registrar, which shall require both parties to sign the application certifying to the accuracy of the facts contained therein, a town clerk shall issue to a person a civil marriage license in the form prescribed by the State Registrar only if at least one party has signed the license in the presence of the clerk and shall enter thereon the names of the parties to the proposed marriage and fill out the form as far as practicable.
+The town clerk shall retain in the clerk's office a copy of the license until the marriage certificate is returned by the solemnizer.

 (4)(A) Parties to a civil union certified in Vermont may elect to dissolve their civil union upon marrying one another but are not required to do so to form a civil marriage.
-The department shall clearly indicate this option on the civil marriage application form required by subdivision (2) of this subsection.
+The State Registrar shall clearly indicate this option on the civil marriage application form required by subdivision (2) of this subsection.
 If a couple elects this option, each party to the intended marriage shall sign a statement on the confidential portion of the civil marriage license and certificate form stating that he or she freely and voluntarily agrees to dissolve the civil union between the parties.

-(B) Dissolution pursuant to this subdivision shall become effective upon solemnization of the marriage between the parties, and the parties shall not be required to file a petition for an uncontested dissolution with the family division of the superior court pursuant to 15 V.S.A. § 1206(d).
+(B) Dissolution pursuant to this subdivision shall become effective upon solemnization of the marriage between the parties, and the parties shall not be required to file a petition for an uncontested dissolution with the Family Division of the Superior Court pursuant to 15 V.S.A. § 1206(d).
 A dissolution granted pursuant to this subdivision shall be exempt from fees provided in 32 V.S.A. § 1431(b)(2).

 (c) Such certificate shall be returned within ten days to the office of the town clerk from which the license issued by the person solemnizing such marriage.
 The town clerk shall retain and file the original according to sections 5007 and 5008 of this title.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 27, eff.
 March 1, 1961; 1969, No. 164 (Adj.
 Sess.), § 1; 1979, No. 142 (Adj.
 Sess.), § 14; 1985, No. 204 (Adj.
 Sess.), § 3; 1999, No. 91 (Adj.
 Sess.), § 26; 2009, No. 3, § 7, eff.
 Sept.
 1, 2009; 2011, No. 92 (Adj.
 Sess.), § 5; 2017, No. 46, § 39, eff.
 May 22, 2017 and July 1, 2019.)